-Remittitur is a procedural device to reduce the jury's verdict.
+It is a procedural device defense lawyers use when the lose at trial.
+Remittitur seeks to reduce the jury's verdict.
 The standard to be applied by a trial judge in determining whether a new trial should be granted or reduced because of the excessiveness of the jury's verdict has been described as "grossly excessive” or “shocks the conscience of the court."
 That is a tough standard and that is why remittitur is and should be rarely prescribed.

 This leaves the plaintiff with a choice to either accept the reduction or demand a new trial.
 If the plaintiff agrees to the remittitur-reduced verdict, the plaintiff loses the ability to appeal the remittitur is entered.

 Appeals of a judge's remittitur are really tough anyway.
 The granting or refusal of a remittitur is largely within the discretion of the trial court.
 The Maryland Court of Appeals has stated that an appellate court will review the trial court's discretionary decision regarding a remittitur only “under extraordinary circumstances.”